PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

     export const User = mongoose.model('User', userSchema)

     // 1.
-Pass the user schema to Auditor.
+We invoke `addHooks` of Auditor passing in the current resource's schema.
     // 2.
-Auditor then attaches event handlers on this schema when it runs addHooks.
+Auditor defines the hooks of this resource during build/initialization time.
     // 3.
-In the event of a save, update, or remove then a callback we define is triggered which
-    //    logs the events details.
-We'll see it momentarily.
+Downstream, when a `save`, `update`, or `remove` event is detected helper methods defined within `Auditor` are triggered producing required behavior.
     ```

   </div>